SamuelFM7/L2GNet/eigenvalues.md

 ![Roman eigengaps](roman_eigengap_hist.png)

-Roman-Empire does not show exact repetitions, but contains a significant number of *extremely small eigenvalue gaps*, which are below our deflation threshold.
+Roman-Empire does not show exact repetitions, but contains a significant number of *extremely small eigenvalue gaps*, which are below our deflation threshold (1e-12).
 These form tight spectral clusters that are effectively indistinguishable numerically and can be treated as a single mode.

 ---